 Chris the sheep

-A merino sheep fleece which set a record as the world’s heaviest is part of the National Museum of Australia’s collection.
+A merino sheep fleece that set a record as the world’s heaviest is part of the National Museum of Australia’s collection.
 The RSPCA ACT donated the 41.1 kilogram fleece from a wether named ‘Chris’.

 In August 2015, personal trainer Sue Dowling, who was walking on the outskirts of northern Canberra with a client, noticed a sheep with a heavy fleece in a nearby paddock.
 They dubbed the merino Chris after ‘Chris the unhappy sheep’ from the British comedy series Father Ted.
 When she noticed Chris wasn’t moving, Dowling called the RSPCA, who rescued Chris and took him to the Weston shelter.

 The significant weight of Chris’s fleece meant that he was weak and having difficulty walking, and had become slightly bow-legged.
 It is likely Chris had only weeks to live, as he would soon have become unable to move, and been left starving, suffering heat stress in the approaching warm weather, vulnerable to predators like foxes and dogs as well as parasites and potentially severe flystrike.